-The policy can be accessed through the Corporate Governance section of the Company's web site.

-Further information on Fortescue's diversity outcomes is included in the Corporate Social Responsibility section of the 2016 Annual Report.
+The Diversity Policy can be accessed through the Corporate Governance section of the Company's website.
+Further information on Fortescue's diversity outcomes is included in the Corporate Social Responsibility Report available on the Company's website.

-2.6 Appointment and induction of directors
+2.6 Appointment and induction of Directors

-Directors, with the exception of the Managing Director, are required to retire by rotation at least once every three years and are able to offer themselves for re-election.
-A letter of appointment sets out terms of engagment including the basis of remuneration.
-Prior to appointment, or offering themselves for re-election, Non-Executive directors are required to specifically acknowledge that they have the time available to fully discharge their responsibilities to the Company.
+Directors, with the exception of the Managing Director are required to retire by rotation at least once every three years and are able to offer themselves for re-election.
+A letter of appointment sets out terms of engagement including the basis of remuneration.
+Prior to appointment, or offering themselves for re-election, non-executive directors are required to specifically acknowledge that they have the time available to fully discharge their responsibilities to the Company.